kellpossible/blog/content/Adventures/7-LittleRiverGorge2016.rst

 it was a short moment of unpleasantness before gaining the exciting, exposed ridge line.
 We found ourselves thanking the wombats for clearing us tracks.

-The final night was spent at McKillp Bridge at the campsite, where we were lucky enough to witness an impressive thunderstorm, thankful that we were no longer down in the gorge.
+The final night was spent at McKillop Bridge at the campsite, where we were lucky enough to witness an impressive thunderstorm.
+It was good that we were no longer down in the gorge.

 Before the trip I took the time to create a couple of maps using QGIS and the data available from the Victorian Government.
 I'll create a post sometime in the future as to the process required for attaining this data and putting it into a map with QGIS.
 Use these maps at your own risk, I have no guarantees that they are correct, but they did the job for us just fine while we were down there, we did not even need to take a GPS.